Equipment Checklist

 - Swiss Army knife or multi-tool (including scissors, can opener, etc.)

-Everest View trek package information
+Everest View trek package (7 Days)information

 We request you arrive in Kathmandu by 4 pm one day before the trek departure.
 This gives us the final preparation.
 We will pick you up at your hotel.
 Your trek starts in the morning, and you drive to the domestic airport for your flight to Lukla, which is included in the package.